-Welcome back to my project of slowly reviewing all the coffee and cakes in Tallinn with my friend Greta, this week: a proper cake shop!
+Welcome back to my project of slowly reviewing all the coffee and cakes in Tallinn with my friend Kid, this week: a proper cake shop!

 We were actually trying to go to a different coffee house when we passed this place and since the second shop had no more cakes the day we decided to double back and give Levier a try.

 Date of visit: November 16, 2017

 Drinks: Cappuccino (Kid) and Latte (Mab)

 Cakes: Red Velvet and Cookie Cake (Kid) and Salmon Quiche and Chocolate Truffle Cake (Mab)

 Review: In the heart of Kalamaja, your best bet for reaching Levier is either by the 3 bus or the 1/2 tram line.
 It’s just a few blocks from either of those.
 This cozy little shop seems to be mainly a bakery but there were plenty of savory offerings and also wine glasses on display so presumably sometimes they also sell wine.